willmac321/rpigomtabuses/README.md

 # rpiGoMtaBuses

-Goal is to pick two closest bus lines and the status of the closes outward and inward bound buses on each line.
-MTA bus lines picked are those nearest to your gelocation on app start
+Goal is to pick two closest bus lines and the status of the closest outward and inward bound buses on each line.
+MTA bus lines picked are those nearest to the lat long supplied in the env at compile time.

+### Future work
+I want to add a way to find the closest bus stops by geolocation, however the only available api's are paid or require more raspberry pi hardware.
+So going to mark that as future work for now.

+## Gif

 ## Build